Canadadry/elm-30days/Readme.md

  - Day 4: a minesweeper : the neighbour stuff and placing mine
  - Day 5: a random int generator and suffling list

- PS: I use http://ellie-app.com to write those small challenge.
-I allow me to code on my ipad which I love.
+ PS: I use http://ellie-app.com to write those small challenges.
+It allow me to code on my ipad which I love.